codemagic-ci-cd/codemagic-docs/content/billing/pricing.md

 If you require additional concurrencies or have any other questions about the Professional plan, please contact us [here](https://codemagic.io/contact/).

-If you require annual invoicing please refer to the Professional Plus and Enterprise plans below.
+If you require annual invoicing, please refer to the Professional Plus and Enterprise plans below.

 ## Professional Plus Plan